 Benefits of Leaf Mold

-The first method of making leaf mold consists of either piling your leaves in a corner of the yard or into a wood or wire bin.
-The pile or bin should be at least three feet wide and tall.
-Pile up your leaves, and thoroughly dampen the entire pile.
+Pile fallen leaves in a corner of the yard or into a wood or wire bin.
+The pile or bin should be at least 3 feet wide and 3 feet tall.
+Pile up your leaves and thoroughly dampen the entire pile.
 Let it sit, checking the moisture level occasionally during dry periods and adding water if necessary.

-The second method of making leaf mold requires a large plastic garbage bag.
 Fill the bag with leaves and moisten them.
-Seal the bag and then cut some holes or slits in the bag for air flow.
+Seal the bag and then cut some holes or slits in the bag for airflow.
 Let it sit.
 Check the bag every month or two for moisture, and add water if the leaves are dry.

 - Use a shovel or garden fork to turn your leaf pile every few weeks.
-If you are using the plastic bag method, just turn it over or give it a firm shake.
+If you are using the plastic bag method, turn it over or give it a good shake.
 This will introduce air into the process, which speeds decomposition.